ddev/ddev/docs/content/users/install/shell-completion.md

     FPATH="$(brew --prefix)/share/zsh/site-functions:${FPATH}"
     ```

-To avoid any potential caching issue forcibly rebuild the `.zcompdump` file, which is the index for Zsh completions:
+To avoid any potential caching issue remove and rebuild the `.zcompdump` file, which is the index for Zsh completions:

 ```bash
 rm -f ~/.zcompdump; compinit
 ```

-In case you run into any `zsh compinit: insecure directories` warnings, simply run:
+In case you run into any `zsh compinit: insecure directories` warnings, run:

 ```bash
 chmod -R go-w "$(brew --prefix)/share"